Coronavirus Disease 2019 (COVID-19) Frequently Asked Questions for National Banks and Federal Savings Associations

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES) was enacted.
 It allows institutions subject to CECL to elect to delay the applicability of CECL until the earlier of (1) termination of the COVID-19 national emergency or (2) December 31, 2020.

 Also on March 27, the OCC and other federal banking regulators issued an interim final rule that allows banking organizations to mitigate the effects of CECL on their regulatory capital.
+On April 22, the agencies issued a final rule making minor technical corrections to the interim final rule.
 Banking organizations that, before the passage of CARES, were required under U.S. accounting standards to adopt CECL this year can mitigate the estimated cumulative regulatory capital effects for up to two years.
 This is in addition to the three-year transition period already in place.
 Alternatively, banking organizations can follow the Capital Transition Rule issued by the banking agencies in February 2019.
 For additional information, please refer to OCC Bulletin 2020-30, “Regulatory Capital: Joint Statement on the Interaction of the Revised Transition of the CECL Methodology for Allowances With Section 4014 of the CARES Act.”

 Will there be any flexibility in submitting the March 31, 2020, Consolidated Reports of Condition and Income (call report) after the official filing deadline?